hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 > Public (IPv4) IP addresses are a scarce resource.
 We are working on IPv6 support.

 Q: Does every container need one Floating IP?
 > No, not every container needs a Floating IP.
 By default, every container comes with a private IP address and an internal domain name (specific to the network it resides in).
-The private address is associated exclusively with the container and is only returned to Hyper\_ when the container is terminated.
+The private address is attached exclusively with the container and is only returned to Hyper\_ when the container is terminated.
 It should be adequate for most non-public-facing containers.
 Only the public-facing containers, such as web app, demand a Floating IP.

 Q: Does Hyper\_ use ECC memory?
 > Yes, all the hardware underlying Hyper\_ uses ECC memory.